-Paragraphs 75(1) of the COG-DPR and OG-DPR require companies to notify the CER of any incident or near miss "as soon as the circumstances permit".
+Paragraphs 75(1) of the COG-DPR and OG-DPR require companies to notify the CER of any incident or near-miss "as soon as the circumstances permit".
 In this context, the CER considers "as soon as the circumstances permit" to mean "immediately".
-Refer to section 4 of this document for important guidance regarding the timing of this immediate notification.